-D.14 Derivation of the spherical harmonics
+D.14 The spherical harmonics

-This analysis will use similar techniques as for the harmonic oscillator solution, {D.12}.
-The requirement that the spherical harmonics $Y_l^m$ are eigenfunctions of $L_z$ means that they are of the form $\Theta_l^m(\theta)e^{{\rm i}m\phi}$ where function $\Theta_l^m(\theta)$ is still to be determined.
+The imposed additional requirement that the spherical harmonics $Y_l^m$ are eigenfunctions of $L_z$ means that they are of the form $\Theta_l^m(\theta)e^{{{\rm i}}m\phi}$ where function $\Theta_l^m(\theta)$ is still to be determined.
 (There is also an arbitrary dependence on the radius $r$, but it does not have anything to do with angular momentum, hence is ignored when people define the spherical harmonics.)
-Substitution into $\L ^2\psi=L^2\psi$ with $\L ^2$ as in (4.22) yields an ODE (ordinary differential equation) for $\Theta_l^m(\theta)$:
+Substitution into $\L ^2\psi$ $\vphantom0\raisebox{1.5pt}{$=$}$ $L^2\psi$ with $\L ^2$ as in (4.22) yields an ODE (ordinary differential equation) for $\Theta_l^m(\theta)$:

 \begin{displaymath}